DmitryPozniakov/QA-Portfolio/README.md

 - **Email:** pozniakovdmitry@gmail.com
 - **LinkedIn:** www.linkedin.com/in/dmitry-pozniakov

-I am a passionate Junior QA Engineer focused on ensuring the highest quality in software products.
+I am a Junior QA Engineer focused on ensuring the highest quality in software products.
 I have solid knowledge in manual testing techniques, test design, and I continuously improve my skills through pet projects and self-study.
 I am eager to contribute to innovative teams and grow professionally in the field of software quality assurance.

 ## Skills
 - **Hard Skills:**